linux-system-roles/postgresql/README.md

   huge_pages: try
 ```
 ### postgresql_ssl_enable
-To set up ssl connection it's necessary to set up `postgresql_ssl_enable` variable and provide server certificate and key.
+To set up a SSL/TLS connection, set the `postgresql_ssl_enable` variable to `True`  and provide a server certificate and a private key.
 ```yaml
 postgresql_ssl_enable: true
 ```
 ### postgresql_cert_name
 In case you want to use own key and certificate.
 Use `postgresql_cert_name` variable.
 It's necessary to have both files in the same directory and with the same name with suffixes .crt and .key

-To specify certificate name use `postgresql_cert_name` variable.
+Use `postgresql_cert_name` variable to specify certificate name.
 For example your crt file is located in `/etc/certs/server.crt` and key in `/etc/certs/server.key`.
 So `postgresql_cert_name` value should be
 ```yaml
 postgresql_cert_name: /etc/certs/server